lingdoc/taggedPBC/scripts/conllu_readme.md

 ### 1. Assumptions <a name="assumptions"></a>

-The original corpus (the Parallel Bible Corpus, PBC; [Mayer & Cysouw 2014](#1)) contains portions of the Bible in over 2000 languages.
-The *taggedPBC* contains a reduced set of verses for 1597 modern languages (as well as 2 conlangs).
+The original corpus (the Parallel Bible Corpus, PBC; [Mayer & Cysouw 2014](#1)) contains portions of the Bible in over 2,000 languages.
+The *taggedPBC* contains a reduced set of verses for 1,943 languages (and 2 conlangs).
 All these scripts have been romanized for comparison.

 #### 1.1 Automatic POS and dependency tagging using cross-lingual transfer <a name="auto-pos"></a>